Murtaza34/Weather-Dashboard/README.md

 The weather data is obtained from a third-party API, providing accurate and up-to-date information about the current weather conditions.
 The dashboard's design is clean and user-friendly, making it a reliable tool for anyone looking to stay informed about the weather.

-#### The application will inlclude the following:

-- Display current date
-- Buttons generated after users input
-- Input field (where users can enter their tasks)
-- Save button (To store user input locally)
-- clear button (To remove user data from local storage)

 ### View Project

 To view project, visit [Weather Dashboard](https://murtaza34.github.io/Weather-Dashboard/).